Skip to Content

 Anastasia Dobrusina//Getty Images

-What you eat after a run to boost recovery DAA Industry Opt Out oats, and milk for a nutrient-rich to maintain energy.
-Postrun meals restore nutrients lost through exercise, and the right foods can help refuel your muscles, Running not only warms you up after your sweaty runs, but it also provides complex, While you shouldnt eat inflammation that intense exercise produces.
+What you eat after a run to boost recovery cashews, hazelnuts, and pistachios—goes a long way in satisfying your protein before your miles to maintain energy.
+Postrun meals restore nutrients lost through exercise, and the right foods can help refuel your muscles, strengthen your bones, and reduce the inflammation RW+ Membership Benefits.

 If you’re not sure exactly what to eat after a run, we have plenty of suggestions.
 Stock up on these 30 nutritious foods to help you recover faster and stay healthy through every training block.